8 Chinese Pork Soup Recipes Using Different Pork Cuts

 A mango recipe with lean pork equals a Chinese summer soup?
 Bet you didn't know that mangoes can be used in soups.

-- Place the lean pork and mangoes in a pot and add 10 cups of water
+Place the lean pork and mango halves in a pot and add 10 cups of water

 An egg drop soup that is not thickened.
 A quick soup using store-bought stock cubes.

 Marinating the pork slices with cornstarch is an important step because it imparts a thin smooth coating to the pork.

 100g pork slices